 We may deny access to your medical records in certain circumstances permitted by law, for example, if disclosure may cause a serious threat to your health or safety.
 We will always tell you why access is denied and the options you have to respond to our decision.

-AR Plastic Surgery may employ other companies or service providers to assist us in providing our services, including (but not limited to) marketing, market research, mail-house services, hosting and product development services, analysis of client lists and/ or consulting services.
+AR Plastic Surgery may employ other companies or service providers to assist us in providing our services, including (but not limited to) marketing, market research, hosting and product development services, analysis of client lists and/ or consulting services.
 These third parties may have access to personal information that is needed to perform their specific function.
-They cannot use that information for other purposes.
+They cannot use that information for any other purpose.

-We use a range of tools provided by third parties, including Google and our web hosting company, to collect or view website traffic information.
+We use a range of tools provided by third parties, to collect or view website traffic information.
 These sites have their own privacy policies.

 The information collected by these tools may include the IP address of the device you are using and information about sites that IP address has come from, the pages accessed on our site and the next site visited.
 We use the information to maintain, secure and improve our websites and to enhance your experience when using them.
 In relation to Google Analytics you can opt out of the collection of this information using the Google Analytics Opt-out Browser Add-on.

-We use social networking services such as Facebook, YouTube, Instagram, LinkedIn and Snapchat to communicate with the public about our work and our business.
+We use social networking services such as Facebook, YouTube, Instagram and LinkedIn to communicate with the public about our work and our business.
 When you communicate with us using these services we may collect your personal information, but we only use it to help us to communicate with you and the general public.
 The social networking service will also handle your personal information for its own purposes.
 These sites have their own privacy policies.

 We collect your email and, if you provide it, other contact details when you subscribe to our email lists.
 We only use this information for the purpose of sending you regular updates on the activities of the our practice.